 As with most of the resorts at Palolem, beach beds, towels and umbrellas are provided free of charge to guests.
 Wifi is available, but reception is dodgy at best.
 Just a few minutes away behind the beach you can find a couple of Internet cafes if you really need them (30 rupees per half hour).

-After 10 days enjoying our Palolem beach guesthouses, and particularly the last 4 days at Havana Cuba, we were sorry to leave.
-This part of South Goa offers the sort of relaxed lifestyle that is very easy to adopt.
+After 10 days enjoying our beach guesthouses, and particularly the last 4 days at Havana Cuba, we were sorry to leave.
+This part of South Goa offers the sort of relaxed lifestyle that is very easy to get used to 😎

-Our next destination would present us with the polar opposite of Palolem beach: We were about to embrace the frenzied metropolis that is Mumbai.
+The next destination on our Indian itinerary would present us with the polar opposite of Palolem beach: We were about to embrace the frenzied metropolis that is Mumbai.

 If you enjoyed Palolem Beach Guesthouses, check out India West Coast – Kerala to Goa.
 You may also like: